 - and cannot be moved without depressing the foot brake pedal. - Never leave the engine running while the vehicle is unattended. - Do not leave children unattended inside the vehicle.
 They could unknowingly activate switches or controls.
-Unattended children could become involved in serious accidents. - 1.
-Firmly apply the parking brake. - 2.
-Move the shift lever to the P (Park) position.
+Unattended children could become involved in serious accidents. - To help avoid risk of injury or death through unintended operation of the vehicle and/or its systems, do not leave children, people who require the assistance of others or pets unattended in your vehicle.
+Additionally, the temperature inside a closed vehicle on a warm day can quickly become high enough to cause a significant risk of injury or death to people and pets.